Tommy Suharto: Timor National Car

-In 2014, construction commenced of Mangkuluhur City, which Tommy is developing with businessman Harry Gunawan.
-The project comprises four skyscrapers and a high-rise building on Jalan Jenderal Gatot Subroto in Jakarta, Indonesia.
-The tallest of the towers will be 80 stories.
-Two of the towers are for office space, while the other two are for residential and serviced apartments.
-The existing Crowne Plaza hotel is part of the development.
-A Regent Hotel is also being developed at the site and was scheduled to open at the end of 2020 with nightly rates starting from Rp 3.5 million.

 Bali land scandal

 In 1996, Tommy's company PT Pecatu Graha forced villagers off their land in Bali to build a 650-hectare resort.
 The evictions were backed by military personnel and police using tear gas.
 Landowners were offered compensation of 2.5 million rupiah per 100 square meters when the market price was 20 million to 30 million rupiah per 100 square meters.
-Time reported that residents who refused to sell their land were intimidated, beaten and sometimes put in water up to their necks, and two were jailed for six months.
+Time reported that residents who refused to sell their land were intimidated, beaten and sometimes immersed in neck-deep water, and two received six months jail time.

 Explosives companies

 PT Bina Reksa Perdana, in which Tommy was a majority shareholder, in the 1990s received a monopoly on the export of explosives made by state-owned explosives company PT Dahana.
 In partnership with Singapore's Chartered Oiltech Services, the company developed an explosives factory in Tasikmalaya, West Java, to make commercial explosives for export to countries such as Myanmar, Iraq, India and Australia.

 Under Presidential Decree No. 86/1994 and Presidential Decree No. 14/1997, only two companies, PT Multi Nitroma Kimia and PT Tridaya Esta, were allowed to sell Dahana’s explosives for commercial use.
 The two companies were linked to Tommy and his brother Bambang Trihatmodjo.